hnarayanan/harishnarayanan.org/README.md

 - Every section needs a title and a description in some dictionary
 - Replace the above non-license with something friendlier
 - Replace this file with a useful README
+- Go through the TODOs in the code and this list and create a collection of isues on GitHub
 - Grep for and remove all remaining egregious uses of inline styling
 - Collect all article notes and make them draft posts
 - Create archetypes for each primary content type on the site